Emotional Distance in a Relationship & How to Fix It: 5 Ways

 Emotional connection is of great importance in any successful relationship.

-People particularly women tend to value emotional attachment in romantic relationships.
+People tend to value emotional attachment in romantic relationships.

-It is often the lack of this understanding, that men are unable to provide what many women are looking for.
+Feeling distant in a relationship is often the lack of this understanding, that people are unable to provide what many partners are looking for.
 In the absence of an emotional bond, partners may sometimes feel disconnected.

 What is an emotional distance in a relationship?